hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ## Download *TELEMAC*

 We will need more packages to enable parallelism and compiling, but before installing them, download the latest version of *TELEMAC* through subversion (`svn`).
-The developers (irregularly) inform about the newest version on [their website](http://www.opentelemac.org/index.php/latest-news-development-and-distribution).
-To download *TELEMAC*, open *Terminal* in the *Home* directory (either use `cd` or use the *Files* browser to navigate to the *Home* directory and right-click in the empty space to open *Terminal*) and type (enter `no` when asked for password encryption):
+The developers (irregularly) inform about the newest public release on [their website](http://www.opentelemac.org/index.php/latest-news-development-and-distribution) and the latest absolute latest release can be read from the [*svn-tags* website](http://svn.opentelemac.org/svn/opentelemac/tags/) (use with passwords in the below command line block).
+To download* *TELEMAC*, open *Terminal* in the *Home* directory (either use `cd` or use the *Files* browser to navigate to the *Home* directory and right-click in the empty space to open *Terminal*) and type (enter `no` when asked for password encryption):

 ```
-svn co http://svn.opentelemac.org/svn/opentelemac/tags/v8p1r0  ~/telemac/v8p1 --username ot-svn-public --password telemac1*
+svn co http://svn.opentelemac.org/svn/opentelemac/tags/v8p2r0  ~/telemac/v8p2 --username ot-svn-public --password telemac1*
 ```

-This will have downloaded *TELEMAC* *v8p1r0* to the directory `/home/USER-NAME/telemac/v8p1`.
+This will have downloaded *TELEMAC* *v8p2r0* to the directory `/home/USER-NAME/telemac/v8p2`.

 ## Install recommended Prerequisites (Part 2: Parallelism and Compilers)

 This section guides through the installation of additional packages required for parallelism.
-Make sure that *Terminal* recognizes `gcc`, which should be included in Debian Linux (verify with `gcc --help`).
-The proceed through this section to:
+Make sure that *Terminal* recognizes `gcc`, which should be included in the *Debian* base installation (verify with `gcc --help`).
+This section includes installation for:

 * Install packages for parallelism to enable a substantial acceleration of simulations:
     + MPI distribution